 The most recent of the memos, the Cole memo, lays out the places that enforcement of federal law on marijuana be prioritized.
 Things like youth impacts & access, engagement of criminal enterprise under the pretense of legal activity, interstate trafficking, violence, drugged driving, and environmental impacts of cannabis cultivation on public lands are prioritized under the memo, effectively conjuring a skeleton for recreational states to stand regulation and penalties upon.

-The Rohrabacher-Farr Medical Cannabis Act was codified into law in 2014, a bipartisan congressional measure that prevents Department of Justice budgetary appropriations from being used to prosecute marijuana use by patients, sales and cultivation by business.
+The Rohrabacher-Farr Medical Cannabis Act was codified into law in 2014, a bipartisan congressional measure that prevents Department of Justice budgetary appropriations from being used to prosecute marijuana use by medical cardholders, sales and cultivation by business.
 While the Act protects medical markets from having swift action brought against them, the Justice Department has no such fiscal restriction for recreational, adult use markets such as those in Colorado, Washington, Oregon, or Alaska.

 With four states having passed ballot measures allowing recreational sales in 2016, and an additional 17 states proposing recreational legislation soon thereafter, the growth potential has never seen such momentum.